Eleas/i7-peerless/README.md

 ### Dependencies

 None, at present.
-Peerless is written in I7 6M62 under Glulx without extensions, and the intent is to keep it up to date.
+Peerless is written in I7 version 6M62 for Glulx, and the intent is to keep it up to date.
 No additional extensions are required.
-It does use a bit of Inform 6, which may break the game under future versions of I7.
+It does employ a bit of Inform 6, which may break the game under future versions of I7.

 ### Tests